botpress/documentation-v12/docs/building-chatbots/flow-editor/content-elements/content-text.md

     1. Click **Submit**.
 1. Click **Add Action (Alt+Enter)**.

-Your text is now displayed in green in the selected node.

 ## Options

 When adding a **Text** content, you can modify some options: